-Whistleblower Lawyers in Sacramento
+Whistleblower Attorneys in Sacramento

 “Whistleblower” is the term commonly used to refer to an employee who reports the illegal activity of an employer.
 Under federal and state laws, employers are forbidden to take any form of workplace retaliation against a whistleblower, including illegal firing.